Parameter Estimation and Seasonal Modification of the Fractional Poisson Process with Application to Vorticity Extremes over the North Atlantic: Simulation Study

-Overall, the QB and the CM estimator perform better than the commonly used LM estimator in terms of relative efficiency for both parameters in the simulation study.
+Overall, the QB and the CM estimator perform better than the commonly used LM estimator with respect to criterion~(\ref{extra}) as well as the empirical relative efficiency for each parameter separately in the simulation study.
 In contrast, the QLS estimator performs poorly, particularly in the estimation of the tail parameter.
-Only the CM estimator achieves median relative efficiencies exceeding 100\% in individual settings, indicating that the ML estimator generally yields the lowest MSE among all estimators considered.
+Only the CM estimator achieves empirical relative efficiencies close to 100\% in individual settings, indicating that the ML estimator generally yields the lowest MSE among all estimators considered.
 However, the computation time of the ML estimator is substantially higher than that of the LM and QB estimators.
 This is illustrated in Figure \ref{comp_time}, where boxplots of the average computation times are shown for different sample sizes.
 Each boxplot is based on 81 average computation times, corresponding to the 81 settings for the given sample size.

 The CM estimator exhibits the largest average computation times for all sample sizes, reaching values of up to 182.60~s (setting with $\beta =1$, $\sigma = 1500$ and $n = 5000$).
 For $n = 1000$ and $n=5000$, the ML estimator has the second-highest computation time.
 For both the CM and the ML estimator, the computation time increases substantially with the sample size.
 In contrast, the computation times of the QB and the QLS do not increase with the sample size in the settings considered.
 This is because the optimization requires fewer iterations for larger sample sizes, which compensates for the longer time needed to determine the sample quantiles.
 Interestingly, computing the QLS estimator takes, on average, 133 times longer than computing the QB estimator, despite both using the same number of quantiles in the optimization.
 The LM estimator requires the shortest computation time, which increases with the sample size.
 Since the other four estimators use the LM estimate as the initial value in their optimization, their computation times necessarily exceed that of the LM estimator.